-The Seven Sisters cliffs in Sussex are a stunning nature attraction in South England.
+The Seven Sisters cliffs in Sussex are a stunning nature attraction on the south coast of England.
 Perhaps you have heard about the white cliffs of Dover?
 The cliffs became a British national symbol during World War II, but the Seven Sisters are considered both whiter and more scenic than their cousins in Dover.
 And it only takes a couple of hours to get there from London.
 A great day trip if you want to escape the crowds of London for a while.

 The best viewpoints at the Seven Sisters cliffs